matteocorti/check_ssl_cert/README.md

       --ssl2                       forces SSL version 2
       --ssl3                       forces SSL version 3
-      --require-ocsp-stapling      require OCSP stapling
-      --require-san                require the presence of a Subject Alternative Name extension -r,--rootcert path              root certificate or directory to be used for certificate validation
+      --require-ocsp-stapling      require OCSP stapling -r,--rootcert path              root certificate or directory to be used for certificate validation
       --rootcert-dir path          root directory to be used for certificate validation